-The statistic shows the national debt of the United States from 2004 to 2014.
+The statistic shows the national debt of the United States from 2010 to 2013, with projections up until 2020.
 The estimated amount of the debt of the United States amounted to around 15.4 trillion U.S. dollars in 2011.

 National debt of the United States